M-earnest/diler_dgitial_literacy_course/_sources/index.md

 * know about coding environments: what they are and how to leverage them for your work

-* be able to produce and distribute multimedia content to convey [the subject's] opinions and thoughts, as well as communicate effectively in digital environments, visulaze data & results
+* be able to produce and distribute multimedia content to convey [the subject's] opinions and thoughts, as well as communicate effectively in digital environments, visualize data & results

 ------------------------------------------

 ### Course structure

 To meet these goals, we will follow a "learning by doing" approach in a tripartite manner.
-Starting from a basic introduction into `Digital Literacy` (Block I), to `specific abilities & skillsets` (Block II) and `advanced content for scientific work using open source toools` (Block III).)
+Starting from a basic introduction to `Digital Literacy` (Block I), to `specific abilities & skillsets` (Block II) and `advanced content for scientific work using open source tools (Block III).)

-More specificaly we will structure our work into the chapters:
+More specifically we will structure our work into the chapters:

 **Block I:**
 - [Introduction to digital literacy]()